 Research Projects

-My research integrates fieldwork, museum collections, genomics, and the development of digital tools to address speciation, biogeography, and conservation questions.
+My research integrates fieldwork, natural history collections, genomics, and the development of digital tools to address speciation, biogeography, and conservation questions.
 In particular, it centers on identifying patterns of small mammal diversity and understanding speciation processes within and across islands in the Indo-Australian Archipelago.
 I have also engaged in projects focusing on other taxa and in different regions.
 Most of the tools I develop are taxon-agnostic.
 My collaborative work involves more than a dozen people in some projects.
-I strive to make research using museum collections and genomic data accessible to students and researchers with limited technical knowledge and access to computing resources.
+I strive to make research using natural history collections and genomic data accessible to students and researchers with limited technical knowledge and access to computing resources.

 Small Mammal Diversity & Speciation